gbdev/pandocs/content/pixel_fifo.md

 implementation of the pixel FIFO.

 Before we get started, all references to a cycle are meant as T-cycles (4.19 MHz) and cycle counts are doubled on CGB in double speed mode.
+Also when stating that a certain action "lengthens mode 3" this means that mode 0 (hblank) is shortened.

 ### FIFO info
 FIFO stands for First In, First Out.
 The first pixel to be pushed to the